Read objects from file

 Files in gzip compressed format with a filename ending in ".gz" are automatically and transparently decompressed while reading.

-If the number of identifiers specified in the finput call is larger than the number of objects in the file, the exceeding identifiers are not assigned any values.
-In such a case, finput returns the void object of type DOM_NULL.
+If the number of identifiers specified in the finput call is larger than the number of objects in the file, the additional identifiers are assigned the value null().

-finput interprets the file name as a pathname relative to the "working directory."
+finput interprets the file name as a pathname relative to the "working folder."

-Note that the meaning of "working directory" depends on the operating system.
-On Windows® systems and on Mac OS X systems, the "working directory" is the folder where MuPAD is installed.
-On UNIX® systems, it is the current working directory in which MuPAD was started; when started from a menu or desktop item, this is typically the user's home directory.
+Note that the meaning of "working folder" depends on the operating system.
+On Windows® systems and on Mac OS X systems, the "working folder" is the folder where MATLAB® is installed.
+On UNIX® systems, it is the current working folder in which MATLAB was started.
+When started from a menu or desktop item, this is typically the user's home folder.

 Also absolute path names are processed by finput.